Chart Color Schemes

 Health outcomes in Farrer are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

 The most common medical conditions are arthritis and asthma, affecting 8.9 and 7.4% of residents respectively.
-67.4% of residents declared themselves completely clear of medical ailments, compared to 70.1% across Australian Capital Territory.
-Farrer has a higher proportion of seniors aged 65 and over at 24.7%, with 928 people in this age group, compared to the Australian Capital Territory average of 18.3%.
+67.4% of residents declare themselves completely clear of medical ailments, compared to 70.1% in Australian Capital Territory.
+Farrer has a higher proportion of seniors aged 65 and over at 24.7% (928 people), compared to the Australian Capital Territory average of 18.3%.
 Health outcomes among seniors are above average, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health